The best calligraphy supplies for beginners – Pointed Pen Edition: Everything you need to get started with pointed pen calligraphy.

 With that said, here are the penholders (both straight and oblique) I recommend for beginners.

-- Turned Wood Oblique Holder is another oblique holder that I have and love.
+Turned Wood Oblique Holder is another oblique holder that I have and love.
 It has beautiful ornamental features.
 These holders are fitted for Nikko G (which is one of the best nibs for beginners).
 It will accommodate any similarly sized nibs such as the Zebra G. I got this one from Paper Ink & Arts.
 They have other great options for Oblique and Straight holders.
-These are a little bit more expensive and cost about $15.

 It’s essential you choose the right nib for beginners and your pointed pen.
 For Modern Calligraphy, the nibs should be pointed.
 Broad edged or chiseled nibs are for a different calligraphy style.